zen3ger/conrod-guessing_game/README.md

     }
 ```

-The complete update logic is:
+The complete update logic should look like the following:

 ```rust
 pub fn update(/* ... */) {